hneels/design-patterns-term-project/README.md

 <hr>

 ## Introduction
-This document implements the detailed use-case given in the CS665 template project, an object-oriented Java approach to organizing and representing a university Computer Science department including its courses, faculty, and students.
+This document implements the detailed use-case given in the [CS665 template project](./CS665_FinalProject.pdf), an object-oriented Java approach to organizing and representing a university Computer Science department including its courses, faculty, and students.
 In addition, six design patterns are demonstrated within the project: two creational (factory and singleton), two structural (composite and façade), and two behavioral (observer and strategy).

 ## Assumptions and Modifications
-Please see [here](./CS665_FinalProject.pdf) for the usecase.
+Please review the [assignment specification](./CS665_FinalProject.pdf) for a thorough description of the usecase.

 For the most part, the template assignment has been implemented as-is.
 However, there are a few modifications.
 Instead of implementing a system where students may only take certain courses during certain semesters (e.g. only electives in the last year, degrees must be completed in a certain number of years) I designed the programs to mimic the way the BU MET Software Development degree actually works: courses can be taken continuously throughout the year and are not constrained by a semester system.
 Students may take either electives or core courses first, and take as much time to complete the degree as they wish.
 Eligibility for graduation is determined by whether all core classes for the program, as well as a sufficient number of electives, have been completed.
 (This algorithm is encapsulated in the GraduationStrategy subclasses, described below.)
 With this modification there is no need for “year” and “semester” domain classes.
 A student’s transcript will instead show a record of all courses taken, the final grade for each, and an additional check will be done to ensure a thesis was completed before graduation is permitted.
 The degrees and certificates are otherwise implemented as suggested in the given use-case, and a thesis is still required of all degree-seeking students.